How can you fix a GPU fan that’s not spinning?

 Before you start fixing the fan, you should know that all modern GPUs have fans that can go idle if the temperatures are cool enough.
 This way, your video card fans will make less noise and save power since there is no need to continuously spin.

-So you need to load up a demanding game and see if your fans are spinning as they should.
+So, what you need to do is load up a demanding game and see if your fans are spinning as they should.
 Install a program such as MSI afterburner to monitor the speed of your GPU fans.
 If it shows you that the fans are indeed idle when they should actually spin, try a complete restart.